Survey: The office technology workers want | Hire Intelligence

 1 fit for purpose

 Of course, in a rapidly changing digital environment, with companies growing (or shrinking) at rapid rates, it can be difficult to determine the level of IT an office needs.
 One way to mitigate overspend and protect capital during uncertain times is to consider hiring options.
 Our survey shows that 65% of office workers think up to 25% of IT hardware goes unused in the office – so perhaps employers are missing a trick when purchasing machines that quickly become out of date or go unused.
-That’s a lot of wasted capital that could be reassigned to get the latest versions of laptops, workstations, tablets and AV displays as and when specific projects require the hardware.
+That’s a lot of wasted capital that could be reassigned to get the latest versions of laptops, workstations, tablets, iPads and AV displays as and when specific projects require the hardware.

 1 unused hardware